EMDR Therapy for Emotional Neglect | Grand Rapids Trauma Therapist

 • relational trauma

-• patterns often associated with CPTSD
+• patterns associated with CPTSD

 • over-responsibility and people-pleasing